pnnv/notes/ctf/Modern Crypto.md

 It is a type of encryption where same key is used for both encryption and decryption process.
 In other words, sender and receiver have the same key which they use to encrypt and decrypt the message.

 #### Asymmetric encryption:
 Also called Public-Key encryption.
-It allows us to estabilish secure communications even we have no opportunity to agree on a secret key ahead of time or via another communication channel.
+It allows us to establish secure communications even we have no opportunity to agree on a secret key ahead of time or via another communication channel.
 This is crucial for secure transactions over the internet.

 - The magic of public key cryptography derives from three important points:
 	- A message may be encrypted with a private key and then decrypted with the corresponding(paired) public key, OR it can be encrypted with a public key and then decrypted with the corresponding private key.